 B. The author states that Gebusi initiations combine (a) spirituality, (b) sexuality, (c) material gifts and exchanges, (d) kinship, (e) friendship, and (f) gender.
 Identify a key example of each of these features in the Gebusi initiation, and describe its connection to the other features.

 C. What do you think the experience would be like to be initiated as a young Gebusi man?
-Wh parts of this process do you think would be most enjoyable and which most difficult?
+Which parts of this process do you think would be most enjoyable, and which most difficult?

 D. What prevented the climactic celebrations of the Gebusi initiation as described from going forward smoothly?
 How did Gebusi react to this problem—and what did their reaction reveal about Gebusi culture?